 Lithographic Printing (Litho)

 Litho printing tends to be compared to photographic print quality and is widely regarded as the highest quality print type on the market.
 Where digital and flexographic print is best suited to smaller quantities, the price of lithographic printing decreases significantly as quantities increase.
 Litho printing involves plates being loaded into a printing press where the image is transferred onto a rubber sheet and then applied to the chosen substrate.
 The process relies on the repulsion of oil and water, the image that is being printed attracts ink from the rollers whilst the unprinted area attracts water, meaning it remains ink-free.
-Lithographic printed can accommodate up to X colours.
+Lithographic print can accommodate full-colour printing.

 Get in contact with Sarcina Packaging today to find out what print finish will work best for your requirements.